 Panelled doors are making a comeback

-For many different types of interior, there’s nothing that gives a space a fresh style uplift like a panelled door.
+For many different types of interiors, there’s nothing that gives a space a fresh style uplift like a panelled door.

 The human eye is drawn to pleasing geometrical shapes and that is exactly what a panelled door gives to a room: a sense of harmony and balance.